Workout Summary

 I used so much of your information during the whole process.
 The nutrition information, motivation, etc. You made it so easy!

 The other day someone at the gym complimented me on my six pack and asked how long did it take and what exercises to do.
 I replied, that it took a lot of hard work and nutrition was the largest key.
-I referred them to Muscle & Strength, the Workoutlab, and told them to always keep pushing.
+I referred them to Muscle & Strength and told them to always keep pushing.

 Thank you so much man!
 Now I'm going to start constructing my own diet and I think I'll tackle "Insane Like Bane" next!